d-wiltshire/Student-Success/README.md

 create the data used for visualizations and machine learning:

-1. 2006 - 2012 School Demographics and Accountability Snapshot (Demographic information for NYC cohorts and schools)
+1. <a href="https://data.cityofnewyork.us/Education/2006-2012-School-Demographics-and-Accountability-S/ihfw-zy9j">2006 - 2012 School Demographics and Accountability Snapshot</a> (Demographic information for NYC cohorts and schools)

 2. 2016-2017 Graduation Outcomes School (Success metrics like graduation rates and diploma types)